<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=207269141220718&amp;ev=PageView&amp;noscript=1">

 Description:

-This parameter defines whether employees must select a reason from a predefined list when applying for special leave.
+Defines whether a reason from a predefined list must be provided when requesting special leave.

 Example: